-Reservations are required in Second Class (2S).
+Reservations are required in Second Seating, or Second Class (2S).
 2S is usually found on daytime intercity trains and is a cheap way of traveling.
 There are three seats on either side of the aisle, and they don't recline.
 Most of them are cushioned bench-style seats, although some newer carriages have individual seats.
 There are no sleeping facilities in this class.
 Carriages are cooled with fans.

 - Comfort Rating: Bearable for short distance trips if really necessary.
 However, carriages are often occupied by passengers who don't have reservations.

 Sleeper Class (SL)